 - a.
 Consumer Banking principally provides consumer-type loans generated by the Home Office; - b.
-Branch Banking serves as the Bank's main customer touch point which offers consumer and corporate banking products; and - c.
+Corporate Banking principally handles loans and other credit facilities for small and medium enterprises, corporate and institutional customers acquired in the Home Office; - c.
+Branch Banking serves as the Bank's main customer touch point which offers consumer and corporate banking products; and - d.
 Treasury principally handles institutional deposit accounts, providing money market, trading and treasury services, as well as managing the Bank's funding operations by use of government securities and placements and acceptances with other banks.